Business

 The implementation of the AI system has been officially confirmed in three specific data centers:

-Council Bluffs, Iowa: The MIT Technology Review specifically showcased the Council Bluffs data center during the discussion of the AI system Google Cloud's Data Center Locations: Regions and Availability Zones - Dgtl Infra.
-Google invested $5 billion in the two Council Bluffs campuses, which consumed 980.1 million gallons of water in 2023 China Powers AI Boom with Undersea Data Centers | Scientific American.
+Council Bluffs, Iowa: The MIT Technology Review specifically showed the Council Bluffs data center during the AI system discussion.
+Google has invested $5 billion in the two Council Bluffs campuses, which consumed 980.1 million gallons of water in 2023.

-A cloud-based AI control system is now operational and providing energy savings in multiple data centers Google Smart Liquid Cooling: Beating Google on Efficiency | ProphetStor, but the company has not released the full list of facilities using the technology.
+A cloud-based AI control system is now operational and providing energy savings in multiple Google data centers, but thecompany has not released the full list of facilities using the technology.

 Technical Architecture: How It Works